 Let’s take a look at what you get with this free sexual health download!

 - Seven pages of printable diagrams featuring the…

-- External female anatomy (a.k.a. the vulva and clitoris)
+- External assigned female at birth anatomy (a.k.a. the vulva and clitoris)

 - Descriptions and definitions of each body part for you and your kids to better know and understand the body

 - Plus, I’ve included an explainer video just for parents.
 The video gives you some additional insight on how to use these printable to talk to kids about their bodies and the sexual and reproductive system.
 Also, I highlight why it’s so important to use anatomically correct language.